arjunp17/MemoryControlled-MultiheadSelfAtt/README.md

-    /Input-MelSpec: pairwise cosine similarity of input mel-spectrogram feature /Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model /SelfAttn: pairwise cosine similarity of the self attention layer feature embeddings of the Self Attention model without memory control
+    /Input-MelSpec: pairwise cosine similarity of input mel-spectrogram feature /Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model /SelfAttn: pairwise cosine similarity of the self attention feature embeddings of the model without memory control /SelfAttn_L: pairwise cosine similarity of the memory controlled self attention feature embeddings of the model with attention width = L
-    /SelfAttn_L: pairwise cosine similarity of the memory controlled self attention layer feature embeddings of the Self Attention model with attention width = L
+    /MultiHead_SelfAttn: pairwise cosine similarity of the memory controlled self attention feature embeddings of the multiHead model